On the coherence conjecture of Pappas and Rapoport: Introduction

-Then by a result of Arhkipov-Bezrukavnikov \cite[Theorem 4]{AB}, the above properties put a strong restrictions of the support of $\calZ_\mu$, which will imply Part (1).
+Then by a result of Arhkipov-Bezrukavnikov \cite[Theorem 4]{AB}, the above properties put a strong restriction of the support of $\calZ_\mu$, which will imply Part (1).
 We shall mention that although we assume here that $G'$ is split, the same strategy can be applied to the non-split groups.
 This is done in \S \ref{PfII}, where we generalize the results of \cite{G} and \cite{AB} to ramified groups as well.
-Our arguments are simpler than the originally ones in \cite{G,AB}, and will have the following technical advantage.
+Our arguments are simpler than the originally arguments in \cite{G,AB}, and will provide the following technical advantage.
 As we mentioned above, $\bGr_{\calG,\mu}$ should be regarded as the equal characteristic counterparts of local models.
 Therefore, it is natural (and indeed important) to determine the nearby cycles $\Psi_{\calM^{\on{loc}}_{K,\{\mu\}}}(\bbQ_\ell)$ for the local models.
-For example, if one could prove that these sheaves are also central (the \emph{Kottwitz conjecture}\footnote{In fact, the Kottwitz conjecture is weaker than this statement, and its significance lies in the Langlands-Kottwitz method to calculate the Zeta functions of Shimura varieties.}), then one could conclude \eqref{reduced loci} directly.
-It turns out the arguments in \S \ref{PfII} have a direct generalization to the mixed characteristic situation and in a joint work with Pappas \cite{PZ}, we use it to solve the Kottwitz conjecture (some previous cases are proved by Haines and Ng\^{o} \cite{HN}).
+For example, if one could prove that these sheaves are also central (the \emph{Kottwitz conjecture}\footnote{In fact, the Kottwitz conjecture is weaker than this statement, and its significance lies in its use in the Langlands-Kottwitz method for calculating the Zeta functions of Shimura varieties.}), then one could conclude \eqref{reduced loci} directly.
+It turns out the arguments in \S \ref{PfII} have a direct generalization to the mixed characteristic situation and in joint work with Pappas \cite{PZ}, we use it to show the Kottwitz conjecture (some previous cases are proved by Haines and Ng\^{o} \cite{HN}).

 Now we turn to Part (2), which is more difficult.
-The idea is that we can assume $\on{char} k>0$ and use the powerful the technique of Frobenius splitting (cf. \cite{MR}).
+The idea is that we can assume $\on{char} k>0$ and use the powerful technique of Frobenius splitting (cf. \cite{MR,BK}).
 To prove that $\bGr_{\calG,\mu}|_0$ is reduced, it is enough to prove that it is Frobenius split.
-To achieve this goal, we embeds $\bGr_{\calG,\mu}$ into some larger scheme $\bGr_{\calG,\mu,\la}^{BD}$ over $\bbA^1$, which is a closed subscheme of a version of the Beilinson-Drinfeld Grassmannian.
+To achieve this goal, we embeds $\bGr_{\calG,\mu}$ into a larger scheme $\bGr_{\calG,\mu,\la}^{BD}$ over $\bbA^1$, which is a closed subscheme of a version of the Beilinson-Drinfeld Grassmannian.
 The scheme $\bGr_{\calG,\mu,\la}^{BD}$ is normal and its fiber over $0$ is reduced.
 Then to prove that